 The key is commitment.
 Start at the first step and continue it repeatedly until the fear goes away.
 Only once it's gone away, move to the second step.
 It can take hours to days, but over time that fear will decrease.
-Remember, spiders are not nearly as dangerous as you thought (only about 4 are fatal in the world and most people survive the bites without help – though getting help is still a good idea), and if your fear is controlling you it is worth treating.
+Remember, spiders are not nearly as dangerous as you thought (only about four are fatal in the world, and most people survive the bites without help – though getting help is still a good idea), and if your fear is controlling you it is worth treating.